Trump gives governors 3-phase plan to reopen economy

 “It’s not going to immediately be a situation where we have stadiums full of people,” said Housing and Urban Development Secretary Ben Carson on Thursday.
 “We’re Americans.
 We will adapt,” he added.

+Trump on Thursday claimed the U.S. has “built the most advanced and robust testing anywhere in the world.”
+But even people close to him warned more would be necessary.

-South Carolina Sen. Lindsey Graham, a Republican close to Trump, said the lack of widespread testing was an impediment to lifting the social distancing guidelines.
-“We are struggling with testing at a large scale,” he told ABC’s “The View.”
+“We are struggling with testing at a large scale,” South Carolina Sen. Lindsey Graham told ABC’s “The View.”
 “You really can’t go back to work until we have more tests.”

+There was also concern that the White House was taking too rosy a view on trends in the U.S.

+“I would not declare a peak almost anywhere in the U.S. yet,” said Marc Lipsitch, a Harvard epidemiology professor who is director of the university’s Center for Communicable Disease Dynamics.
+He recommended “working to enhance surveillance and testing so if we do hit a peak, it will be possible to identify it with greater certainty.”

 But some of Trump’s conservative allies, like economist Stephen Moore, have encouraged him to act swiftly, warning of “a mini Great Depression if we keep the economy shut down.”